1 / 10

 "The Dacia Duster isn’t a car that’s been designed with flair or style in mind - and that’s most obvious in the cabin.
 It’s a functional cabin and not quite the mishmash of Renault parts that the previous model was, but it’s clear that costs have been saved here. "

-As its name suggests, the Comfort model is a little more acceptable inside.
+As its name suggests, the Dacia Duster Comfort is a little more acceptable inside.
 While the steering wheel isn’t wrapped in leather, it is finished in a ‘soft-feel’ material which is better than the rock-hard wheel of the standard car.

-The Comfort trim level also comes with a few bits of chrome, such as on the gear lever and steering wheel.
+The Duster Comfort comes with a few bits of chrome, such as on the gear lever and steering wheel.
 This does little to distract from the dank cabin, but it’s welcome nonetheless.
-Prestige models go a step further with higher quality upholstery and climate control, but it still feels downmarket compared to a Nissan Qashqai.
-And that’s not a particularly plush crossover.
+Prestige models go a step further with higher quality upholstery and climate control, but it still feels downmarket compared to a Renault Captur.
+And that’s not a particularly plush SUV.

 On the plus side, the seats are comfortable enough, although lumbar adjustment isn’t available on any Duster.
-Access models don’t even have a height-adjustable driver’s seat or steering wheel, so make sure you test out the driving position before you part cash for one.
+The Dacia Duster Access doesn't even have a height-adjustable driver’s seat or steering wheel, so make sure you test out the driving position before you part cash for one.
 It’ll suit some drivers but certainly won’t fit everyone.

 It’s also a functional cabin.
 Everything is where you’d expect to find it, with simple controls for things like the heating system and air conditioning (on higher-spec models).
 Manual rear windows on the more affordable trim levels are a bit of a novelty - great for showing your kids what it was like in the olden days.